 - The same holds true in several countries with regimes at least nominally modeled on that of France.
 This is most especially common in the Middle East, where semi-presidential authoritarian regimes abound; the portrait of Hosni Mubarak in particular became famous across the Arab world because of all the Egyptian musalsalat in which the characters have to go to a government office only to stare at his mug hanging over the head of some petty official.

 - Every diplomatic mission of the United States has a portrait of the President, Vice President, and Secretary of State; very often this is at the security checkpoint.
-So if you go into the gatehouse of the American Embassy pretty much anywhere, you will, as you empty your pockets and submit to scanning, be treated to the smiling faces of Barack Obama and Joe Biden.
+So if you go into the gatehouse of the American Embassy pretty much anywhere, you will, as you empty your pockets and submit to scanning, be treated to the smiling faces of Donald Trump and Mike Pence.